ipfs/ipfs-docs/docs/reference/cli.md

 OPTIONS

-  --prefix   bool - also include the single leter prefixes in addition to the
+  --prefix   bool - also include the single letter prefixes in addition to the
                     code.
   --numeric  bool - also include numeric codes.